theparthway/docs/docs/cookbook/DemoApp.md

 ## The dApp

-The documentation often covers the creation of a `Garden` instance and its usage for swaps and other operations.
-To streamline this process, we will create a custom hook that handles the creation of this Garden instance.
+The [SDK Guide](../developers/sdk/sdk-guides/SdkGuides.md) covers the creation of a [`Garden` instance](../developers/sdk/sdk-guides/SwappingBtcWbtc.md#swapping) and its usage for swaps and other operations.
+We'll do the same here by creating a custom hook to handle the Garden instance creation.

 :::note
-For state management in the dApp, we are using [Zustand](https://zustand-demo.pmnd.rs/), which minimizes boilerplate and offers a user-friendly approach of managing state.
-If you're new to Zustand, please review to the [Zustand documentation](https://docs.pmnd.rs/zustand/getting-started/introduction).
+For state management, we are using [Zustand](https://zustand-demo.pmnd.rs/), which minimizes boilerplate and offers a user-friendly approach to managing state.
+If you're new to Zustand, please review the [Zustand documentation](https://docs.pmnd.rs/zustand/getting-started/introduction).
 :::

 ### useGarden hook